-And it came to pass that before the servant finished praying, a very beautiful young woman came toward that well holding a pitcher on her shoulder.
+And it came to pass that before Eliezer finished praying, a very beautiful young woman came toward the well holding a pitcher on her shoulder.
 She filled it up with water and began to walk back to the entrance of the city.
 The servant ran to her and asked, “Please lower your pitcher so I may drink.”

 The young woman quickly lowered it and said, “Please drink sir, and I will also draw more water for your camels until they have had enough to drink.”
 She continued running to the well to get water until all the camels had drunk.